Arkansas Senate rejects push for Texas-styled abortion ban

 Arkansas already has some of the strictest abortion laws in the country.
 The state last year enacted 20 abortion restrictions, the most in the country and tied with Louisiana’s 1978 record for the most in a single year, according to the Guttmacher Institute.
 One of those measures, banning nearly all abortions, has been blocked by a federal judge.

-Sen. Jim Hendren, an independent who has backed other abortion restrictions, noted the disagreement over abortion opponents about taking up the Texas-style ban now.
+Sen. Jim Hendren, an independent who has backed other abortion restrictions, noted the disagreement among abortion opponents about taking up the Texas-style ban now.
 The head of the Arkansas Family Council, a conservative group that has lobbied for other bans, has spoken against the proposals over concerns about the impact it could have on other bans in Arkansas.

 “There’s a lot of division about the best approach and to try to undertake that in the middle of a fiscal session that’s not even designed to have that type of debate, I think you saw from membership that most people don’t think that’s a good idea,” said independent Sen. Jim Hendren, who has backed other abortion restrictions.